mhmahmoodalam/dsa_java/Documentation/01_Searching&Sorting/08_QuickSort.md

 ## Explanation

-It is another example of divide and conquer. \
-We first identify a pivot and move all elemnts less\
-than pivot to left side and all elemnts gretaher than \
-pivot to write side.
-Then we recursively do the same quick \
-sort on the left and right sub array \
+It is another example of divide and conquer.
+We first identify a pivot and move all elemnts less than pivot to left side and all elemnts gretaher than pivot to write side.
+Then we recursively do the same quick sort on the left and right sub array.
 The changes are made on exiting array.
-No new array \
+No new array is used
-is used

 ```flow